Information products are vital especially for an Information business.

-Which means you should try to be yourself in your communications (emails, articles, videos, etc.), and you’ll find an audience that likes you for who you are.
+This means you should try to be yourself in your communications (emails, articles, videos, etc.), and you’ll find an audience that likes you for who you are.
 You have a unique personality, just be yourself and they’ll find you real and genuine!

-You’ll also need to keep learning more about the particular niche, so that you can share your new discoveries, knowledge and skills you master with your audience to help them grow.
+You’ll also need to keep learning more about the particular niche so that you can share your new discoveries, knowledge, and skills you master with your audience to help them grow.

 Remember you don’t have to be an “expert” to create Information products.
 You just have to be one step ahead of your prospects.